venusrohilla/ARIMA-MODEL/auto arima model.md

 Box.test(res,lag = 24,type = "Ljung")
 ```
 ![image](https://github.com/venusrohilla/Time-Series-and-Forecasting/blob/master/new%20folder/box-ljung%20test.PNG)
+#### RESIDUALS
+Residuals are useful in checking whether a model has adequately captured the information in the data.
+A good forecasting method will yield residuals with the following properties:

+* The residuals are uncorrelated.
+If there are correlations between residuals, then there is information left in the residuals which should be used in computing forecasts.
+* The residuals have zero mean.
+If the residuals have a mean other than zero, then the forecasts are biased.
+Any forecasting method that does not satisfy these properties can be improved.From the above plots we can see that residuals follow a normal distribution that means the mean of the residuals is close to zero and there is no significant correlation in the residuals serie.The time plot of the residuals shows that the variation of the residuals stays much the same across the historical data.
 # Predicting Tractor sales.
 ## Now based on the above built model we would predict sales for tractor for the next 3 years.
 ```{r}